sammchardy/python-binance/docs/depth_cache.rst

 As these use threads `start()` is required to be called before starting any depth cache streams.

+To keep the ThreadedDepthCacheManager running using `join()` to join it to the main thread.

 .. code:: python

     from binance import ThreadedDepthCacheManager